IllyaMoskvin/seafile-symlink/README.md

 When syncing symlinks across devices:

 1. Wait for the database or placeholder files to sync
-2. Disable auto-sync
-3. Run `seafile-symlink`
+2. Run `seafile-symlink`
-4. Re-enable auto-sync

-Disabling syncing here is a precaution against Seafile picking up symlinks before they get appended to `seafile-ignore.txt`.
-This will be fixed in a future update.
+The scripts should update `seafile-ignore.txt` before creating new symlinks, but you may want to disable syncing whenever running them just in case.

+The PowerShell version is pretty good about avoiding unnecessary file writes, but the bash version uses append liberally.
+This may trigger unnecessary but harmless syncs in Seafile.